rob550-docs/rob550-docs.github.io/docs/armlab/setup-guide.md

 ## Installation
 To use the code, firstly, we need to install all the dependencies/SDKs we need.

+{: .important}
+Use an Ethernet cable for a stable connection when running scripts.
+If an Ethernet cable is not available, connect to the "MWireless" network instead of "MGuest".
+"MGuest" may lack stability, potentially leading to interruptions or failures during the installation process.

 ### 1. Install all the dependencies and packages

 If this is your first time setting up, you need to install the necessary dependencies and packages.
 Open a terminal and navigate to folder `/install_scripts`.
 Then, run the following command: